ShyykoSerhiy/skyweb/readme.md

 # Skyweb
 Unofficial Skype API for nodejs via 'Skype (HTTP)' protocol.

+If you want to create a bot, take a look at https://github.com/Microsoft/BotBuilder first.👌

 ##Running example
 As username and password you should use your Skype account(There is no support for Microsoft account for now).
 ```sh